ISC-HEI/isc-hei-student-templates/src/bachelor_thesis.typ

   is-thesis: true,
   split-chapters: true,
-  version: none, // Or for instance "1.0", for the version of your thesis
+  revision: "1.0", // Or for instance "1.0", for the version of your thesis
   code-theme: "bluloco-light", // See directory themes/ for available themes )